At a glance

 Some can experience bleeding of the gums especially when you brush your teeth.
 It is the hormonal changes that make your gums more sensitive than usual to the bacteria in plaque.
 Make an appointment with the dentist for a hygiene check up at some point in your pregnancy to ensure your gums are in good health.

 First you want to know for sure if you’re pregnant and the best way is by doing a pregnancy test.
-Just visit your GP or buy a kit from your local chemist.
+Just buy a kit from your local pharmacist.
 You can do a test from the first day of your missed period.
 It takes two weeks from when you conceive for the pregnancy hormone, human chorionic gonadotrophin (HCG) to show in your urine, so try not to test too early.
 It’s possible that your first test might be a negative but if you’re displaying the common early signs of pregnancy and you’re period hasn’t arrived, you should re-test a few days later to confirm.

 There are some other factors to think about, including: